slint-ui/slint/docs/testing.md

-# SixtyFPS tests
+# Slint tests

-This documents describe the testing infrastructure of SixtyFPS
+This documents describe the testing infrastructure of Slint

 ## Syntax tests